nadeeravista/php_shoping_cart/README.md

 ### Overview
-This is a simple shopping cart application written using vanilla PHP.
-No PHP or javascript framework has been used.
+PHP or javascript framework has been used.
 No data storage was used.
-Further enhancements are needed to store the persistent data.
+Further enhancements are needed to store persistent data.
 No payment facilities are provided.

 ### How to install
 Basic PHP and apache or a suitable web server can run this application.